IBM-Cloud/docs/services/mobileaccess/custom-auth-cordova.md

 ## Authentication listener interface
 {: #custom-cordva-auth}

-The {{site.data.keyword.amashort}} Client SDK provides an authentication listener interface to implement a custom authentication flow.
+The {{site.data.keyword.amashort}} client SDK provides an authentication listener interface to implement a custom authentication flow.
 You must add the following methods that are called in different phases of an authentication process.

 ```JavaScript
 var customAuthenticationListener = {